 The mission and goal of starting a college is to provide higher education facilities to young men with rich potentialities and hidden talents who are moving from pillar to post to fulfill their aspiration of higher education.
 Application for affiliation was submitted to the Madurai University on October 1965.
 Shri.
 A.M.M.S.
 Ganesan Nadar the architect of the college, who contributed a lot to the growth of the college, ever since its inception played a pivotal role, became the Patron of the College.
 Shri.
 V.V.D.
 Dhanabalan, became the First Secretary of the College.
 Shri.
 V.M.
 Krishnamoorthy was appointed as the First Principal.

 The affiliation order was received on 13th June 1966 by a telegram and the admission started on 18th June 1966 and regular classes commenced from 29th July 1966 with then Chief Minister Shri.
 M. Bhakthavatchalam, inaugurating the College with Four Sections of P.U.C.
 The College was temporarily housed in the new block of Karapettai Nadar Boys Higher Secondary School, South Cotton Road, Thoothukudi.
 In June 1967, Shri.
-S. Selvaraj took up the Principal ship.
-In 1968 the College became a degree College with introduction of B.A Economics Major and B.Sc.
-Mathematics Major.
+S. Selvaraj took up the Principalship.
+In 1968 the College became a degree College with the introduction of B.A.
+Economics and B.Sc.
+Mathematics.

 The land, proposed to construct the college, belonged to the Salt Department of the Govt. of India.
 The college committee appealed to the Govt. of India to lease the land for the construction of a College.
 Accordingly 49.54 Acres of land was granted on lease for 99 years by the Salt Department.
 Then Honorable Chief Minister, M. Karunanithi laid the foundation stone for the main building under the Presidentship of Shri.
 T.P.
 Meenakshi Sundaram the Vice-Chancellor of Madurai University, on 14th April 1969.
 The newly constructed college building was opened by Shri A.M.M.S.
 Ganesan Nadar, the Patron of the College.